 The web continues to grow in complexity.
 Every day, people are juggling more digital information from video, text, images, and other media.
-With all that on people’s screens, it can be hard for nonprofit communicators to have their messages breakthrough.
-When there’s such a race to create and share content, organizations’ visual brands might start to suffer.
-Because of this, many organizations, from small start-ups, to Fortune 500 companies, and even non-profits, are turning to design systems to define how their brand, communications, and websites work effectively together, and present a consistent look and feel.
+With all that on people’s screens, it can be hard for nonprofit communicators to get their message to consistently stand out.
+And when there’s such a race to create and share content, organizations’ visual brands might start to suffer.
+Because of this, many organizations, from small start-ups, to Fortune 500 companies, and also nonprofits, are turning to design systems to define how their brand, communications, and websites work effectively together, and to present a consistent look and feel.
 But what are design systems?
+And what exactly are the benefits of design systems for nonprofits?

 What Are Design Systems?